jatoms-io/io.jatoms.page/_resources/Tutorials/Lesson 01.md

 </plugins>
 ```

+* Don't forget to save your pom.xml file
 * In your terminal type `cd lesson01` -> enter -> type `mvn package` -> enter
 * After downloading the internet maven should display something like this
 ![result of mvn package](images/lesson-01/maven-package-result.png)